tobias-weiss-ai-xr/opendesk-edu/docs/development.md

 The mirror script takes the information on what artifacts to mirror from the annotation inside the two yaml files:
 - `# upstreamRegistry` *required*: To identify the source registry
-- `# upstreamRegistryCredentialId`: *optional*: In case the source registry is not public, the access credentials have to be specified as ENV variables containing the value of this key in their name, so you want to specify that key all uppercase:
+- `# upstreamRegistryCredentialId`: *optional*: In case the source registry is not public, the access credentials have to be specified as environment variables and contain the value of this key in their name, so you want to specify the key in uppercase:
   - `MIRROR_CREDENTIALS_SRC_<upstreamRegistryCredentialId>_USERNAME`
   - `MIRROR_CREDENTIALS_SRC_<upstreamRegistryCredentialId>_PASSWORD`
 - `# upstreamRepository` *required*: To identify the source repository
 - `# upstreamMirrorTagFilterRegEx` *required*: If this annotation is set, the mirror for the component will be activated.
-Only tags that match the given regular expression are being mirrored. **Note:** You must use single quotes for this attribute's value if you use backslash leading regex notation like `\d`.
+Only tags that match the given regular expression will be mirrored. **Note:** You must use single quotes for this attribute's value if you use backslash leading regex notation like `\d`.
 - `# upstreamMirrorStartFrom` *optional*: Array of numeric values in case you want to mirror only artifacts beginning with a specific version.
 You must use capturing group in `# upstreamMirrorTagFilterRegEx` to identify the single numeric elements of the version within the tag and use per capturing group (left to right) one numeric array element here to define the version the mirror should start with.